Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Streaming Estimation of Quadratic Variation

 \subsection{Realized Kernel Estimator}

-Another approach for the robust estimation of the quadratic variation is combining realized autocovariances using kernel functions. \cite{Barndorff-Nielsen2008} propose to utilize the flat-top kernels with unit weights at lags 0 and 1.
-Furthermore, \cite{Barndorff-Nielsen2009} considers non-flat-top kernels with unit weight only at lag 0.
-Flat-top realized kernels have faster convergence rate but do not guarantee non-negativity of the estimates.
-In contrast, non-flat-top realized kernels have sub-optimal convergence rate but ensure non-negativity. \cite{Barndorff-Nielsen2011a} propose the non-flat-top kernels for the estimation of the quadratic covariation.
+Another approach for the robust estimation of the quadratic variation is combining realized autocovariances using kernel functions. \cite{Barndorff-Nielsen2008} propose using flat-top kernels with unit weights at lags 0 and 1. \cite{Barndorff-Nielsen2009} use non-flat-top kernels with unit weight only at lag 0.
+Flat-top realized kernels provide a faster convergence rate but do not guarantee the non-negativity of the estimates.
+In contrast, non-flat-top realized kernels have sub-optimal convergence rates but ensure non-negativity. \cite{Barndorff-Nielsen2011a} propose non-flat-top kernels for the estimation of the quadratic covariation.